gbif/hp-canadensys/publish/7-step-guide.md

 # 4. Darwin Core Mapping

-Biodiversity data are published in the [Darwin Core] standard.
+Biodiversity data are published in the [Darwin Core](https://dwc.tdwg.org/) standard.
 It includes a [list of defined terms](https://dwc.tdwg.org/terms/) and allows your data to be understood and used by anyone.
 It also allows an aggregator like GBIF to combine your data with other data, like they do on their [portal](http://www.gbif.org/).

 Darwin Core mapping is the process of linking the fields in your source file with the appropriate Darwin Core terms.
 It is the **most challenging step** in publishing your data for two reasons: 1) the [list of Darwin Core terms](https://dwc.tdwg.org/terms/) can be overwhelming, so it might be difficult to select the ones that are appropriate for your dataset, and 2) the IPT currently only allows one-to-one mapping of fields, so the ease of mapping will depend on your database structure and on the feasibility of exporting as close to Darwin Core as possible.

 This is why we are here to help!
 [Contact us](mailto:canadensys.network@gmail.com) to arrange a phone or online call to guide you through the steps, review your mapping, suggest terms and help you repeat steps 2-4 until the mapping is just right.

-You can find more information regarding Darwin Core mapping in the [IPT manual](https://ipt.gbif.org/manual/) (including core types, extensions, automapping, default values, value translation, etc.) and in the introduction to Darwin Core [on our website].
+You can find more information regarding Darwin Core mapping in the [IPT manual](https://ipt.gbif.org/manual/) (including core types, extensions, automapping, default values, value translation, etc.) and in the introduction to Darwin Core [on our website](/resources/documents/#data-standardization-and-darwin-core).

 # 5. Add metadata

-If data are LEGO bricks, then [metadata] are the shiny box and instructions.
+If data are LEGO bricks, then [metadata](/resources/documents/#metadata) are the shiny box and instructions.
 They enable users to discover your dataset and assess its relevance for their particular needs, so it pays off investing some time providing them.

 Go to your resource overview page > *Metadata* and click *Edit* to open the metadata editor.
 [Contact us](mailto:canadensys.network@gmail.com) to register your institution (if not done so already) to GBIF, in order to be able to link your resource with your institution in the metadata.